 Let’s get one thing straight – I teach my kids about money not so they’ll eventually have flush bank accounts or land a spot on Million Dollar Listing or one day fly cross-country in their private jet.

 I’m passionate about teaching my kids about money because I know it can make or break their adulthood.

-No matter how much money a person earns, how they manage their money can determine how happy, content, and worry-free their adult lives will be.
-Research shows that people who know how to manage their money are happier, more satisfied with their lives, and experience less negative emotion.
+No matter how much money a person earns, how they manage it can determine how happy, content, and worry-free their adult lives will be.
+Research shows that people who know how to manage their money are happier, more satisfied with their lives, and experience fewer negative emotions.

 Because even if someone earns bucket loads of cash, if they don’t manage that money well, they can still end up in debt or worse, bankruptcy.

 I’ve seen it happen among friends and family – adults who dreamed of pursuing a profession they felt passionate about but chose another job just to support their debt and lifestyle.

 One relative, who despite pursuing social work and then freelance photography, learned how to live within her means – in New York City.
 She didn’t open a credit card account until well into her 30s (when she had to rent a car for work), has lived debt-free, and best of all, has lived the life she’s chosen, not the one she’s been forced into.

 This is the Key to Setting Kids Up for Financial Success

 So for me, teaching my kids good money habits means giving them a chance at a happy and successful future.
 Even more so than landing a well-paying job.

 Because even if someone is wealthy, it doesn’t necessarily mean they’re financially secure.